uswds/uswds-site/pages/patterns/select-language/selected-content.md

 Use this pattern when your site supports three or more languages, but offers a limited amount of content in additional languages.
 Multilingual sites with select content in additional languages generally take one of two structural approaches:

+{:.usa-content-list}
 - <strong>Topic-driven approach.</strong> A landing page is arranged topically, with links to specific content in the larger set of supported languages.
 This is generally recommended for sites that have rich topical content in a variety of supported languages.
 - <strong>Language-driven approach.</strong> A landing page is arranged by language, showcasing the specific additional languages and the content available in that language.
 This is generally recommended for sites that have a disparate set of content available in additional languages.

 Regardless of how the information is structured, consider providing <strong>prominent in-page notices and links</strong> where appropriate within your site to help surface this additional language content.

 ## Usability guidance

+{:.usa-content-list}
-<strong>Ensure there’s enough color contrast</strong> between the button, the text inside the button, and the site background to ensure readability.
+- <strong>Ensure there’s enough color contrast</strong> between the button, the text inside the button, and the site background to ensure readability.

-Provide a <strong>visual indicator that the text is a link</strong>.
+- Provide a <strong>visual indicator that the text is a link</strong>.
 For example, permanently underline text or when hovering.

-If the text will be visually presented as a button but coded as a link, it is recommended to <strong>add ARIA role="button" so that screen readers announce it as a button</strong>.
+- If the text will be visually presented as a button but coded as a link, it is recommended to <strong>add ARIA role="button" so that screen readers announce it as a button</strong>.
 Additionally, JavaScript will also need to be added so that keyboard users can activate the button using both the Enter and Spacebar keys.
 See [Understanding Success Criterion 4.1.2 - Understanding WCAG 2.0](https://www.w3.org/TR/UNDERSTANDING-WCAG20/ensure-compat-rsv.html) for more information.

-<strong>Use the HTML `lang` attributes</strong> to set the language of the page (`<html lang='en'>`, for example).
+- <strong>Use the HTML `lang` attributes</strong> to set the language of the page (`<html lang='en'>`, for example).
 See [H57: Using the language attribute on the HTML element](https://www.w3.org/WAI/WCAG21/Techniques/html/H57) for more information.

-All logically related items/links must be presented as an <strong>HTML unordered list</strong>.
+- All logically related items/links must be presented as an <strong>HTML unordered list</strong>.

 ## Accessibility

+{:.usa-content-list}
-<strong>Customization.</strong> As you customize, make sure you follow [accessibility guidelines for buttons]({{ site.baseurl }}/components/button/#button-guidance).
+- <strong>Customization.</strong> As you customize, make sure you follow [accessibility guidelines for buttons]({{ site.baseurl }}/components/button/#button-guidance).

 ## Components used in this pattern